gcgarner/IOTstack/docs/Containers/Node-RED.md

 influxdb:8086
 ```

-Behind the scenes, Docker maintains a table similar to an `/etc/hosts` file mapping container names to the IP addresses on the internal bridged network that are assigned, dynamically, by Docker when it spins up each container.
+Behind the scenes, Docker maintains a table, similar to an `/etc/hosts` file, mapping container names to the IP addresses on the internal bridged network that are assigned, dynamically, by Docker, when it spins up each container.

 ### When Node-RED is in host mode { #hostmode }